ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 ![image](https://user-images.githubusercontent.com/12129459/132280917-ec57a4a3-5f78-4720-ac48-b8779ef9d431.png)

 <hr>

-### #8
+### #8 The easy way.

-Q: #8 The easy way.
 Just add <code>-m "And then the message" </code> to add your message to your git commit.

 ![image](https://user-images.githubusercontent.com/12129459/132284849-c66a14fa-8242-4d96-9cb7-694bdef8751f.png)

 <hr>

-### #8
+### #8 The long way.

-Q: #8 The long way.
-You are told to try to use <code> git commit </code> which will launch SOME text editor to give us a place to write our commit message.
+You are told to try to use <code>git commit</code> which will launch SOME text editor to give us a place to write our commit message.
 I find myself in a screen that looks like ...

 ![image](https://user-images.githubusercontent.com/12129459/132283005-33419a34-c70a-420f-bfb8-2e39cf454510.png)

 Depending on how you installed git, the default text editor is probably "Vim" showed above.
 Having to use this text editor is not recommended for beginners, or intermediate users.

 How the hell do you even get out of here you ask?
-Well, it is as intuative as typing the following 5 part spell.
+Well, it is as intuative as typing the following 5 instructions in a row.

 You type these characters in order: